ljvmiranda921/ljvmiranda921.github.io/life/_posts/2022-09-30-pen-and-paper.md

 <!-- picture of blank midori -->

-Focusing on pen and paper allows me to shape my system as I go along.
-Mine's quite simple: an A5 notebook for work, a smaller notebook for journalling, and a pen.
+The simplicity of pen and paper allows me to shape my system as I go along.
+Mine's quite plain: an A5 notebook for work, a smaller notebook for journalling, and a pen.
 I like to think of thoughts as **streaming information**, so I don't need to tag and categorize them as we do with batched data.
-Instead, using time as an index and sticky notes to mark slices of info solves most mof my use cases.
+Instead, using time as an index and sticky notes to mark slices of info solves most of my use cases.

 <!-- picture of midori with different numbers -->